Support group explores support for popular event

 “This extraordinary event inspires us as a staff, and fosters an invaluable degree of good will for the museum and its historic houses – for which we are immensely grateful.”

 Individuals, businesses and other organizations can become Harvest Supper sponsors at these levels:

 - Presenting Level: $10,000 and up

 - Gold Level: $2,500 to $5,000

 Sponsors will be listed on the 550 event invitations mailed in August as well as included in news articles, website and social media posts, electronic newsletters and other communications on the event.
 The various sponsorship levels also provide tickets to the Harvest Supper, admission passes to Rowan Oak, membership to the University Museum and much more.

-For more information on becoming a Harvest Supper sponsor, contact Joy Clark at firstname.lastname@example.org.
-For more information on becoming a member of the University Museum – with membership levels ranging from $25 for students, $45 for individuals and more – or for those interested in supporting the museum, contact Rebecca Phillips at email@example.com or 662-915-7073.
+For more information on becoming a Harvest Supper sponsor, contact Joy Clark at email@example.com.
+For more information on becoming a member of the University Museum, contact Debbie Nelson at firstname.lastname@example.org or 662-915-7073.